: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue. : The steel tariffs have hurt demand and cost jobs, to where the steel industry now employs 1,900 fewer workers than it did when Trump took office.[13]

-: false dichotomy - giving the impression that there are only two opposing choices or options, while ignoring any middle ground exists between the two extremes. : Between being in a nuclear war with North Korea or being on friendly terms, while ignoring any middle-ground position.
+: false dichotomy - giving the impression that only two opposing options exist while ignoring the possibility of any middle ground or nuanced alternatives. : Between being in a nuclear war with North Korea or being on friendly terms, while ignoring any middle-ground position.

 : passing the buck - shifting blame onto someone else for self-exoneration or to direct attention away from those really at fault. : For escalating tensions with North Korea onto the Obama administration.